Two dead in news helicopter crash near Seattle Space Needle

 Television station KOMO, an ABC affiliate, said the aircraft was one of its helicopters.
 Photos posted online by the station showed flames and smoke rising from cars at the scene after the crash.

-“I saw it falling, it was coming down head first,” Carmen Romero, who had been walking to catch a bus when the crash happened, said.
-“It hit the car, then flames went up.”
+“I saw it falling.
+It was coming down head first,” said Carmen Romero, who had been walking to catch a bus when the crash happened.
+“It hit the car.
+Then flames went up.”

 Romero said she saw a man engulfed in flames emerge from one of the three vehicles, waving his arms as he ran.